-A standout feature of this pressure washer is the LED display upon the trigger gun.
+A standout feature of this pressure washer is the LED display on the trigger gun.
 It allows you to select the pressure you require as well as view the current status of the machine.

-The Kärcher K4 Full Control is a high quality pressure washer that ticks all the boxes and is perfect for washing cars.
-It’s also backed by a three year warranty for complete peace of mind.
+The Kärcher K4 Full Control is a high-quality pressure washer that ticks all the boxes and is perfect for washing cars.
+It’s also backed by a three-year warranty for complete peace of mind.

 2. Best All-Rounder: Nilfisk C 110 Compact Pressure Washer

-In terms of the performance, it provides a flow rate of up to 440 litres per hour and a max pressure output of 110 bar.
+In terms of performance, it provides a flow rate of up to 440 litres per hour and a max pressure output of 110 bar.

 3. Best Performance For The Money: Bosch Aquatak 135 Jet Wash